Uranium mining: Pessimistic predictions

 Many analysts predicted a uranium peak and exhaustion of uranium reserves in the past or the near future.

 Edward Steidle, Dean of the School of Mineral Industries at Pennsylvania State College, predicted in 1952 that supplies of fissionable elements were too small to support commercial-scale energy production.

-Michael Meacher, the former environment minister of the UK 1997–2003, and UK Member of Parliament, reports that peak uranium happened in 1981.
+Michael Meacher, the former environment minister of the UK (1997–2003), reports that peak uranium happened in 1981.
 He also predicts a major shortage of uranium sooner than 2013 accompanied with hoarding and its value pushed up to the levels of precious metals.

-M. C. Day projected that uranium reserves could run out as soon as 1989, but, more optimistically, would be exhausted by 2015.
+M. C. Day projected in 1975 that uranium reserves could run out as soon as 1989, but, more optimistically, would be exhausted by 2015.
 Jan Willem Storm van Leeuwen, an independent analyst with Ceedata Consulting, contends that supplies of the high-grade uranium ore required to fuel nuclear power generation will, at current levels of consumption, last to about 2034.
 Afterwards, he expects the cost of energy to extract the uranium will exceed the price the electric power provided.
 The Energy Watch Group has calculated that, even with steep uranium prices, uranium production will have reached its peak by 2035 and that it will only be possible to satisfy the fuel demand of nuclear plants until then.

 Various agencies have tried to estimate how long these resources will last.

 The European Commission said in 2001 that at the current level of uranium consumption, known uranium resources would last 42 years.
 When added to military and secondary sources, the resources could be stretched to 72 years.
 Yet this rate of usage assumes that nuclear power continues to provide only a fraction of the world's energy supply.
 If electric capacity were increased six-fold, then the 72-year supply would last just 12 years.
 According to the industry groups OECD, NEA and IAEA, the world's present measured resources of uranium, economically recoverable at a price of US$130/kg, are enough to last for 100 years at current consumption.
 According to the Australian Uranium Association, another industry group, assuming the world's current rate of consumption at 66,500 tonnes of uranium per year and the world's present measured resources of uranium (4.7 Mt) are enough to last for 70 years.